carpentries/instructor-training/_extras/guide.md

 ## Exercises

-*   Have students write answers to the initial MCQ in the Etherpad or create a copy of this [Google Form Questionaire][questionnaire].
+*   Have students write answers to the initial MCQ in the Etherpad or create a copy of this [Google Form Questionnaire][questionnaire].
     Briefly summarize the answers.

 *   Learners do think-pair-share for cognitive maps and multiple-choice questions.